ionvop/ivvbscript/README.md

 # ivvbscript
-A VBScript transpiler written in a crappy language full of boilerplates and unnecessarily long syntaxes called Java for a crappy custom language full of unintuitive and unnecessarily short syntaxes that I made.
+A custom language to VBScript transpiler written in a crappy language full of boilerplates and unnecessarily long syntaxes called Java for a crappy custom language full of unintuitive and unnecessarily short syntaxes that I made.

 ## Usage